WASHINGTON (AP) — Impressed with an improving economy, American consumers are feeling more confident, a private survey showed.

-The Conference Board's consumer confidence index rose to 96.5 this month from November's revised 92.6.
+The Conference Board said Tuesday its consumer confidence index climbed to 92.6 this month from a revised 91 in November.

 Consumers registered a more favorable view of current economic conditions; 17.1 percent said jobs were plentiful, up from 16.2 percent in November.
 Just 19.6 percent said business conditions were bad, down from 21.8 percent last month.